Towards the impact of GMC collisions on the star formation rate: Discussion

 Our simulations demonstrate that rapid collisions between clouds lead to an earlier onset of star formation than in clouds that collide slowly or not at all.
 However, the way in which star formation proceeds once the process has set in is remarkably similar in all of our simulations.
-Note we find a persistent enhancement of a factor of 2--3 in the star formation rate in our colliding clouds compared to our $v = 0$ control run.
-The earlier onset of star formation and the increase in the star formation rate due to the collision are similar to the results reported by \citet{2017ApJ...841...88W} for very similar initial conditions.
-Contrary to \citet{2017ApJ...841...88W}, we find a only a very weak departure of the SFR on the collision strength, i.e on the collisional velocity, $v_\text{rel}$.
+Note we find a persistent enhancement of a factor of 2--3 in the star formation rate in our colliding clouds compared to our $v_\mathrm{rel} = 0$~km s$^{-1}$ control run.
+The earlier onset of star formation and the increase in the star formation rate due to the collision are similar to the results reported by W17 for the same initial conditions.
+Contrary to W17, we find a only a very weak dependence of the SFR on the collisional velocity, $v_\text{rel}$.

-It is worthwhile considering possible methodological reasons for this difference.Aside from our use of a different magnetohydrodynamical code (\citeauthor{2017ApJ...841...88W} use {\sc Enzo}, we use {\sc Arepo}), our simulations differ from those of \citet{2017ApJ...841...88W} in two main respects: our star formation algorithm and our treatment of chemistry and cooling.
+It is worthwhile considering possible methodological reasons for this difference.
+Aside from our use of a different magnetohydrodynamical code (\citeauthor{2017ApJ...841...88W} use {\sc Enzo}, we use {\sc Arepo}), our simulations differ from those of W17 in two main respects: our star formation algorithm and our treatment of chemistry and cooling.